 Roosevelt Red Ware, also known as Salado Red Ware or Salado Polychrome, is a pottery ware that was widespread throughout the Southwest during the late 13th century and well into the 15th century.
 Concentrated in the Roosevelt Basin, Gila Basin, Verde Valley, San Pedro Valley, and in the vicinities of Globe and Safford, Arizona, this ware has been found as far afield as Flagstaff, Winslow, Ajo, Gila Bend, and Nogales, Arizona; El Paso, Texas; and Casas Grandes, Mexico.

-Types include: Cliff Polychrome, Cliff White-on-red, Dinwiddie Polychrome, Gila Polychrome, Los Muertos Polychrome, Ninemile Polychrome, Pinto Polychrome, Phoenix Polychrome, Salado Red, Salado Red-on-white, Tonto Polychrome, and Whiteriver Polychrome.
+Types include: Cliff Polychrome, Cliff White-on-red, Dinwiddie Polychrome, Gila Polychrome, Los Muertos Polychrome, Ninemile Polychrome, Pinto Polychrome, Phoenix Polychrome, Salado Red, Salado White-on-red, Tonto Polychrome, and Whiteriver Polychrome.

 Archaeological Culture: Salado